“Can an urban homestead work in Montreal?” This was the query of someone who found my blog last week. “Yes.”

 But.
 (You know there is always a qualifier!)

-- Find out in March or April where to get your compost from in late April and early May.
-Take your vacation in April – or early May if you can – because you will need to dig in your soil amendments, compost, and build up all the plots you need for your crops.
-It’s better to dig the compost in several days before the plants go in, not after, except as mulch.
-Compost can burn seeds and young plants.
-The growing season in Montreal starts with a huge leap of growth – but you need your city soil to be well-amended to take advantage of it.
+- Find out in March or April where to get your compost from in late April and early May (the Ville gives it away by borough).
+Take a day in April – or early May if you can – because you will need to dig in your soil amendments, compost, and build up all the plots you need for your crops.
+It’s better to dig the compost in several days before the plants go in, not after, except on top as mulch.
+Compost can burn seeds and roots of young plants.

-- The late June-to-July and then the August heat waves are experienced in other parts of this climate zone.
-If you come from a different zone, or you are just learning, read up on strategies in the garden and the varieties of fruits and vegetables to plant.We are in Plant Hardiness Zone 5a, but due to the urban heat island effect (from all those people blasting AC and all that over-building without enough green space), the city is more like 5 b and even c, depending on the direction your building faces and the amount of sun it gets.
+6 The late June-to-July and then the August heat waves happen in this climate zone.
+If you come from a different zone, or you are just learning, read up on strategies in the garden and the varieties of fruits and vegetables to plant.We are in Plant Hardiness Zone 5a, but due to the urban heat island effect (from pavement, not enough green space, and people using air conditioning especially in their cars), the city is more like 5b and even 5c, depending on the direction your building faces and the amount of sun it gets.

 8 Put out a water dish for wildlife.
 They sometimes go for your cucumbers, tomatoes, and other fruits just to have a drink.

 0 (For 10.
 Sorry.)
 The season here grows long into October.
 Get a good gardening book that tells you the stages for successive plantings, and keep going with planting new seedlings until mid-to-late July for an autumn harvest.
 Peas, spinach, and Swiss chard are cool-weather crops you can enjoy until the snow flies.